lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Any SCHC fragment not belonging to the current window is discarded.
 The actual SCHC fragment number is computed based on the FCN value.
 When an All-0 fragment is received and all SCHC fragments have been received, the receiver updates the expected window value and expects a new window and waits for the next SCHC fragment.
 If the window value of the next SCHC fragment has not changed, the received SCHC fragment is a retransmission.
 A receiver that has already received an SCHC fragment discard it.
-If all SCHC fragments of a window (that is not the last one) have been received, the receiver does not send an ACK.
+If all SCHC fragments of a window (that is not the last one) have been received, the receiver does not send an SCHC ACK.
 While the receiver waits for the next window and if the window value is set to the next value, and if an All-1 fragment with the next value window arrived the receiver knows that the last SCHC fragment of the packet has been sent.
 Since the last window is not always full, the MIC will be used to detect if all SCHC fragments of the window have been received.
 A correct MIC check indicates the end of the SCHC fragmented packet transmission.
 An ACK is sent by the SCHC fragment receiver.
 In case of an incorrect MIC, the receiver waits for SCHC fragments belonging to the same window or the expiration of the Inactivity Timer.
 The latter will lead the receiver to abort the on-going SCHC fragmented packet transmission.

-If after receiving an All-0 fragment the receiver missed some SCHC fragments, the receiver uses an ACK with the encoded Bitmap to ask the retransmission of the missing fragments and expect to receive SCHC fragments with the actual window.
-While waiting the retransmission an All-0 empty fragment is received, the receiver sends again the ACK with the encoded Bitmap, if the SCHC fragments received belongs to another window or an All-1 fragment is received, the transmission is aborted by sending a Receiver-Abort fragment.
+If after receiving an All-0 fragment the receiver missed some SCHC fragments, the receiver uses an SCHC ACK with the encoded Bitmap to ask the retransmission of the missing fragments and expect to receive SCHC fragments with the actual window.
+While waiting the retransmission an All-0 empty fragment is received, the receiver sends again the SCHC ACK with the encoded Bitmap, if the SCHC fragments received belongs to another window or an All-1 fragment is received, the transmission is aborted by sending a Receiver-Abort fragment.
 Once it has received all the missing fragments it waits for the next window fragments.

 ## Supporting multiple window sizes